DTrXuan/my_cv/index.md

 ## About

-I have four years of experience as an Automotive Embedded Engineer.
-I have strong knowledge in communication protocol, and diagnostic standard along with my understanding of hardware design, make me good at creating, testing , verifying and validating to enhance software for car engines and denox systems.
+An Automotive Embedded Engineer with four years of experience.

 I am profiency working in English and have process and quality awareness in software development.
+My knowledge in communication protocols, diagnostic standards, and hardware design helps me to excel in enhancing software for car engines and denox systems.

-Outside of work, I enjoy trying new technologies and engaging in hands-on projects as a DIY or investigating OpenSource.
-This hobby helps my professional learning journey, enabling me to apply my engineering skills in innovative and practical ways.
+Off-duty, I enjoy trying new technologies, DIY or pet-project.
+This hobby enabling me to apply my engineering skills in innovative and practical ways.

 ---